 - The nonce MUST be the same nonce that was passed in by the client in the PKINIT Request. - The subjectPublicKey MUST be the Diffie-Hellman public value generated by the KDC.
 The Diffie-Hellman-derived key is used to directly encrypt part of the AS Reply.
 The requirements on the length of the Diffie-Hellman private exponent are as defined in section 6.4.2.1.1. - The dhKeyExpiration MUST not be present as caching of Diffie-Hellman values is not permitted. - certificates required by PacketCable.
 This field MUST contain a KDC • certificate.
-If a Local System CA issued the KDC certificate, then the corresponding Local System Certificate MUST also be present.
-The Service Provider Certificate MUST also be present in this field.
+If a Local System CA issued the KDC certificate, then the corresponding Local System CA Certificate MUST also be present.
+The Service Provider CA Certificate MUST also be present in this field.
+This field MAY contain the Service Provider Root CA certificate (refer to section 8.2.1 for validating the Service Provider Root CA certificate if it is included in the PKINIT Reply).
+This field MUST NOT contain any other certificates.
 If the MTA is configured with a specific service provider name, it MUST verify that the Service Provider name is identical to the value of the OrganizationName attribute in the subjectName of the Service Provider certificate.
 If the Local System Certificate is present, then the MTA MUST verify that the Service Provider name is identical to the value of the OrganizationName attribute in the subjectName of the Local System Certificate.
 In addition to standard certificate verification rules specified in RFC 2459, an MTA MUST verify that the KDC certificate includes a subjectAltName extension in the format specified in section 8.2.3.4.1.
 The MTA MUST verify that the extension contains a valid KDC principal name and that the KDC realm in this extension is identical to the server realm name in the encrypted portion of the AS Reply message (EncKDCRepPart). - crls this optional field MAY be filled in by the KDC. - signerInfos MUST be a set with exactly one member that holds the KDC signature.
 This signature is a part of a SignerInfo data structure defined within the Cryptographic Message Syntax.
 All optional fields in this data structure MUST NOT be used in PacketCable.
 The digestAlgorithm MUST be set to SHA-1: